reimagined/hacker-news-resolve/README.md

 }
 ```

-Now we have server-side that works with users: we can register and be authorized.
+Now we have a server side that works with users: a user can be registered and be authentificated.

 ## Adding Stories

-A story is news or question posted by a user.
+A story is news or question a user posts.
 In Hacker News, stories are displayed in the following pages:
 * Newest - the newest stories
 * Ask - users’ questions (Ask HNs)
 * Show - users’ news (Show HNs)

-The story can have following fields:
+A story can have the following fields:
 * id - a unique ID
-* title - a story title
+* title - the story's title
-* link - a link to an original news or external website
+* link - a link to the original news or external website
-* text - a story content
+* text - the story's content
-* createdAt - a story creation timestamp
+* createdAt - the story's creation timestamp
-* createdBy - a user which is an author of the story
+* createdBy - the story's author

 ### Stories View